RVCC-IDMX/arcane-wiki-template/README.md

 In it he explains how to use this repo to deploy to Netlify and make use of a Netlify build plugin titled Cloudinary.

-Big Thanks Colby for writing the plugin and making the tutorial
+Big Thanks Colby for writing the plugin and making the tutorial.

 **We include an additional feature to the project by creating an upload preset in Cloudinary that resizes the images to a smaller size so that the site's performance is improved.**